Why Jury Trials Should Be Removed from Personal Injury Cases

-Juries introduce a series of inefficiencies to our justice system, which we’ll discuss in more detail below.
+Juries introduce a series of inefficiencies to our justice system.
 Those inefficiencies mean trials take longer and cost more than they would otherwise.
 Eliminating juries from civil trials would lead to significant savings in litigation costs, both to the parties and to the courts, and these savings could put downward pressure on insurance premiums.

 The Role of Juries in Civil Lawsuits